 ○ When no other motion is specified, it may be classified as a motion for order.

-○ If the motion concerns financial issues, a financial affidavit should be filed five days in advance of a hearing.
+○ If the motion concerns financial issues, a financial affidavit should be filed five business days in advance of a hearing.
 Authority: P.B. § 25-30(a).
 Discussion: See § 4.18, below.

 □ Preparing a temporary injunction: